Residential Energy Efficiency Tips

-If you’re shopping for a newly constructed home, ask the builder about the home’s HERS score (Home Energy Rating System) which measures the energy efficiency of a home.
+If you’re shopping for a newly constructed home, ask the builder about the home’s HERS score (Home Energy Rating System), which measures the energy efficiency of a home.
 The lower the HERS score, the greater the efficiency and energy savings.
-Ask your builder or real estate professional about a Georgia Power EarthCents New Home.
-These homes have been built for quality, comfort and energy savings.

 Turn off kitchen, bathroom and other ventilating fans as soon as they are no longer needed.
 In about one hour, these fans can pull out a substantial amount of warmed or cooled air.

 Lower your thermostat when large groups of people are expected during the winter.
 Because our bodies act as small heaters and humidifiers, a gathering will compensate for the lower setting.

 If your heating and cooling system is older, consider installing a more efficient system with a higher SEER (Seasonal Energy Efficiency Ratio).
 The most energy-efficient way to heat and cool your home year-round, today’s heat pumps are easy to install and maintain.

 Proper attic ventilation can reduce your energy consumption and increase your comfort during summer’s heat and winter’s chill.
 Natural air flow in the attic also keeps the roof decking cool and dry, extending the life of roof shingles.
 Be sure attic soffit, gable and ridge vents are not blocked so air flows freely through them.

 Well-placed trees around the house can provide natural shade and insulation, helping you save money and energy—between $100 and $250 annually—on your air conditioning costs.